 Assessors with prior experience working in an ExCB or ExTL and whose knowledge of standards and certification matters is current may be used.

-The candidate shall be given the names and current appointments of the assessors proposed to be appointed by the ExMC.
+The candidate shall be given the names and current appointments of the assessors proposed .
 Candidates may object "for cause" (reasons to be stated) to the appointment of the assessors.

 The candidate to be assessed shall express its willingness to pay the professional fees of the assessors, the amount to be decided by the ExMC, and the reasonable travelling and living expenses arising from the assessment.
 An estimate of these expenses shall be provided to the candidate in advance and agreed by the candidate.

-IECEx Assessment Teams shall report to the Secretary of the ExMC who shall manage all assessments, including the appointment of assessment teams from a list of assessors approved by the ExMC, to ensure assessments are carried out in a timely manner and in accordance with the requirements of the Scheme.
+IECEx Assessment Teams shall report to the ExMC Secretary who shall manage all assessments, including the appointment of assessment teams from a list of assessors approved by the ExAG, to ensure assessments are carried out in a timely manner and in accordance with the requirements of the IECEx Certified Equipment Scheme.

 Resolution of differences